 Talk to a doctor or physical therapist before starting a new exercise program.

-Weighing more than what’s healthy puts extra stress on the hips, knees, feet and back.
-Losing weight helps to reduce pain and stop or slow down joint damage.
+Excess weight puts additional force and stress on weight-bearing joints, including the hips, knees, ankles, feet and back, and fat cells promote inflammation.
+Losing extra weight helps reduce pain and slow joint damage.
 Every pound of weight lost removes four pounds of pressure on lower-body joints.